ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/romantic.md

 ---

-During the first week of school, there was a cool girl with short hair and blue eyes in Brent's class.
-He didn't really understand what was going on, but it was obvious that she was trouble.

-On his way home on Friday night, he ran into her.
-She was standing with a group of friends, holding a white Yamaha racing bike with glowing wheels.
-Brent had never seen someone look so cool.
-He tried to talk to her but she didn't really speak English, at all, unlike many of his other classmates.

----

 Caring about rooms and light, or having conversations about his interests.

-"There are issues with your lateness to school."

-They were eating at a French-themed restaurant.
-Brent told Hero that his lateness and other problems were caused by his college essays.

-"That doesn't change the fact that your teacher is disrespected," said Hero.

-Hero slurped at his French onion soup.
-Brent felt annoyed with him.
-The first time Brent heard Hero speak at the orientation event for the exchange students, he knew Hero was special somehow.
-He'd felt shivers as Hero welcomed the students to Taiwan, looking like a sort of movie character with his designer glasses and suit.

-"How do you say 'respect' in Mandarin?" asked Brent.

 What is the character of "Brent"?

 ---

 Brent sat in a leather chair under a lamp with a long metal neck.
 He felt accomplished.